gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    delivered.
 The DTLS/SCTP should indicate to ULP successful completion or failure to shutdown gracefully.

-# DTLS/SCTP Controll Message {#Control-Message}
+# DTLS/SCTP Control Message {#Control-Message}

-   The DTLS/SCTP Controll Message is defined as its own upper layer protocol for DTLS/SCTP identified by its own PPID.
-The controll message is single 32-bit unsigned integer value in network byte order.
+   The DTLS/SCTP Control Message is defined as its own upper layer protocol for DTLS/SCTP identified by its own PPID.
+The control message is single 32-bit unsigned integer value in network byte order.
 Each message is sent as its own SCTP user message after having been protected by an open DTLS connection on any SCTP stream